Nomborn: Coat of arms

 The community's arms show a stylized representation of Saint Kilian’s Church above.
 The seven hexagons symbolize the basalt columns found in the area around the Hausberg Bornkasten.
 Below, the former drinking water supply is symbolized as a well.
 The wavy bendlet stands for the Eisenbach, which flows through the community.

 Economy and infrastructure

 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt), some 3 km away.

 The nearest train stop is in Girod at the Lower Westerwald railway (RB29).

+The local bus line 450 (Limburg - Diez - Monatabaur serves the village.

+Marked hiking paths are around the community.

+Nentershausen is located in the area of the local transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 409.

-The nearest InterCityExpress stops are the railway stations at Limburg and Montabaur, each 12 km away, on the Cologne-Frankfurt high-speed rail line, and Koblenz on the Rechte Rheinstrecke, some 40 km away.
+The nearest long distance train stops are the railway stations at Limburg and Montabaur, each 12 km away, on the Cologne-Frankfurt high-speed rail line, and Koblenz on the Rechte Rheinstrecke, some 40 km away.